0xSpaceShard/starknet-devnet/website/docs/postman.md

 }
 ```

-Goes through the newly enqueued messages, sending them from L1 to L2 and from L2 to L1.
+Goes through the newly enqueued messages since the last flush, consuming and sending them from L1 to L2 and from L2 to L1.
+Use it for end-to-end testing.
 Requires no body.
-Optionally, set the `dry_run` specifier to just see the result of flushing, without actually triggering it:
+Optionally, set the `dry_run` boolean flag to just see the result of flushing, without actually triggering it:

 ```
 POST /postman/flush